How To Apply

 Applying for other programmes of study

-The DTP is not the only route by which you can apply to study for a D.Phil programme in Oxford. departments.
+The DTP is not the only route by which you can apply to study for a D.Phil programme in Oxford.
 Related programmes of study are updated on the graduate admissions website course page for our programme, here: http://www.ox.ac.uk/admissions/graduate/courses/environmental-research.

 If you are a home student and wish to apply for a D.Phil to study Climate Physics in Atmospheric, Oceanic & Planetary Physics, then you should apply to the DTP only.